Olive (band): Demos to success

 In the time leading up to the release of the follow-up album, Taylor-Firth had left the group to concentrate on Nightmares on Wax, and begin other projects (Sub Machena, BudNubac, Piano Segundo) bringing it down to a duo.
 He also founded BlancoMusic, a release platform for the aforementioned acts, plus others such as Mil i Maria.
 Meanwhile, Olive lost the support of RCA's UK branch, which dropped the band; however, they were then picked up by Madonna's Maverick Records, supposedly with Madonna's personal approval after she attended one of their concerts in Germany.

 In 2000, their second album Trickle was released.
 The album was more dance-oriented, and a cover of the 10cc song "I'm Not in Love" reached number one on the Billboard Hot Dance Club Play chart.
 The song also featured on the soundtrack to The Next Best Thing.

 From that point on the band's profile became lower and the band entered an extended hiatus.
-Kellett focussed on songwriting for other artists so that he could spend more time with his family.
+Kellett focused on songwriting for other artists so that he could spend more time with his family.
 Boyle joined Enigma as a vocalist and released her first solo album What About Us on 4 June 2007.
 It was released exclusively through iTunes.

 In 2009, Tinchy Stryder released a version of 'You're Not Alone', sparking new interest in Olive.
 Around the same time, Digital Spy announced that Olive was working on its third album, due for release in early 2011.
 The album was to feature Ruth Ann on vocals once more, as well as featuring other special guest vocalists, but as of 2014, the album has not been released.

 Reception

 At the 1997 Ivor Novello Awards (28 May 1998), Kellett and Taylor-Firth received the Best Dance Music award for "You're Not Alone".
 The song was also covered as a 2002 single by German dance producer ATB.

 During the American leg of the Trickle promotional tour, the band suggested that 60–70% of their audience demographic at the time was gay.
 This was recognised to the extent that the final show of the tour was played at the San Francisco Pride festival.

 Today, Olive is generally placed alongside mid-1990s trip hop and electronica artists such as Moloko, Beth Orton, and the Sneaker Pimps.

+Their song "Miracle" was also featured on the soundtrack to the 1998 film Sliding Doors.